Here are some questions frequently asked of Classic Poetry Aloud:

 Is Classic Poetry Aloud suitable for students of English literature?

 A number of students have commented that listening to a poem adds greatly to their understanding of it.

 Why the pebbles?

-The background to http://classicpoetryaloud.podomatic.com/ is a beach of pebbles.
+The background to www.classicpoetryaloud.com is an image of pebbles.
 This is inspired by this line in ‘Morte d’Arthur’ by Alfred, Lord Tennyson: